yonahbox/Yonah_ROS_packages/ogc_ws/src/sms/Readme.md

 To test the air side sms link, run `sms_airtest.launch`.
 In a separate terminal, launch mavros (to-do: Elaborate on this)

-To test the ground side sms link, run `sms_groundtest.launch`
+To test the ground side sms link, run `sms_gndtest.launch`

 **Opeational usage**